inzk0518/tp/docs/DeveloperGuide.md

 ## Appendix: Effort

 #### Difficulty Level and Effort Required
-This project was significantly harder and took more time that the individual project.
+This project was significantly harder and took more time than the individual project.
 TheRealDeal is the first team-based software engineering project for all of us.
 Most of us had prior experience with a two-man project for NUS Orbital (CP2106) but this group project made it very difficult to split the workload and coordinate features.
 <br><br>
 Unlike AB3 which handles only `Contact`, this application handles both `Contact` and `Property` each with their distinct commands, models and UI components.
 This required a clear separation and linking between contacts and properties.
 Furthermore, this project was made significantly harder with the need of a comprehensive User Guide and Developer Guide.
 <br><br>